The Sicilian Cart: A Masterpiece of Folk Art

 The wheels are broken, but the horse and rider appear to be intact.
 This restoration project is right in The House’s wheelhouse (pun intended) if the museum would like.

-Although the carts are used only for weddings and folk festivals today, the tradition of painting these vibrant historical scenes on carts is being kept alive by artisans in Sicily.
+Today, the tradition of the Sicilian cart is kept alive by dedicated artisans who continue to paint these vibrant historical scenes.
+While the carts are now primarily used in weddings and folk festivals, the tradition of painting these vibrant historical scenes on carts is being kept alive by artisans in Sicily.
+And their legacy endures in museums and private collections worldwide.

-There is also a museum dedicated to the Sicilian Cart in Palermo.
+There is a museum dedicated to the Sicilian Cart in Palermo.
 But one need not travel all the way to Sicily to see an honest-to-goodness Carretto Siciliano.
-There is one in the permanent collection of the Museo Italo Americano in San Francisco, California.
+Notably., there is one in the permanent collection of the Museo Italo Americano in San Francisco, California, and the Museum of International Folk Art in Santa Fe houses an exquisite example of these carts, allowing a global audience to appreciate their beauty and cultural significance.

 Carretto Siciliano by Tano Ferrara c.
 1920, Gift of Mrs. Lee Polizzi in memory of Manfredi Polizzi